Publication Date: Oct 03, 2017

 List Price US $14.99

-Man Booker International Prize nominee Peter Stamm’s sixth novel explores what it means to be in the middle of nowhere, in mind and in body.
+Man Booker International Prize finalist Peter Stamm explores what it means to be in the middle of nowhere, in mind and in body.

 Happily married with two children and a comfortable home in a Swiss town, Thomas and Astrid enjoy a glass of wine in their garden on a night like any other.
 Called back to the house by their son’s cries, Astrid goes inside, expecting her husband to join her in a bit.
-But Thomas gets up and, after a brief moment of hesitation, opens the gate, walks out, and leaves.
+But Thomas gets up and, after a brief moment of hesitation, opens the gate and walks out.